 With a solid strategic foundation, an integrated telehealth platform can deliver:

 - Better health outcomes – Physicians can make more informed clinical decisions, intervene before minor problems turn into major ones, and improve health outcomes for chronically ill patients by supporting, educating, and monitoring them.

 - Fewer hospitalizations/readmissions – Physicians can prevent hospitalizations and reduce hospital readmissions with remote patient monitoring and continuous feedback.

-- Improved patient engagement – According to the Healthcare Information and Management Systems Society (HIMSS)(link is external), more than 66 percent of patients say they feel a lot or somewhat more engaged during discussions with their healthcare providers when data they’ve generated is part of the experience.
+- Improved patient engagement – According to the Healthcare Information and Management Systems Society (HIMSS), more than 66 percent of patients say they feel a lot or somewhat more engaged during discussions with their healthcare providers when data they’ve generated is part of the experience.

 - Increased physician engagement – In the same HIMSS survey, patients reported that their healthcare providers were a lot or somewhat more engaged during discussions when they provided data they’ve generated on their own.

 - Greater clinical efficiency – Integrated telehealth platforms can mirror existing workflows and drive greater clinical efficiency while increasing physician satisfaction and adoption.